-Jeremy: Coming up, we take a closer look at Microsoft Teams, the latest edition to Office 365 that makes it easier for you to chat in groups, socialize, and collaborate.
+Jeremy: Coming up, we take a closer look at Microsoft Teams, the latest edition to Microsoft 365 that makes it easier for you to chat in groups, socialize, and collaborate.
 We’ll walk through the experience of chatting, sharing files, and hosting online meeting, plus how your teams can connect to external services.
 If you’re an IT admin, we’re going to show you how you can configure Microsoft Teams for your organization.

 I’m joined today by Dan Stevenson, one of the product leaders for Microsoft Teams.
 Welcome.